c4710n/c4710n/README.md

 My new account is [@zekedou](https://github.com/zekedou).

 > Note:
-> To prevent impersonation attacks, this account will not be deleted but will be maintained in its current state.
+> As a security measure against impersonation attacks, this account will remain in its current state rather than being deactivated.